EPCCed/APT-python4hpc/lectures/03/README.md

 - Python plays a role in many aspects of scientific computing, and increasingly in HPC

-- Only expected to grow with increasing massively-parallel data analytics
+- Only expected to grow with increasing use of AI, including coupled with traditional HPC simulation

 - Tightly integrated with some applications

-- Even if heaviest computational lifting done by C/C++/Fortran, knowing how to efficiently feed & glue the core compute together with other functionality efficiently is very valuable
+- Even if heaviest computational lifting done by C/C++/Fortran/CUDA, knowing how to efficiently feed & glue the core compute together with other functionality efficiently is very valuable

 ##### References